 Dark colors absorb sunlight.
 Since marine iguanas are cold blooded, their black skin helps them to absorb lots of heat from the sun so they can dive into the cold ocean.

-After each dive, they have to return to their sun-basking because body heat can drop up to 50°F (10°C).
 They are extremely vulnerable to predators while they sunbathe because they are too cold to move quickly.